Octopus API basics

 Octopus publishes a useful API for tariff data, product metadata and customer account data.
 You do not need to be a developer to benefit from it, but it helps to understand what the API can and cannot tell you before relying on a spreadsheet, Home Assistant integration or tariff calculator.

-Reviewed May 2026: this page reflects the current Octopus REST API documentation and the public tariff endpoints used by this site.
-It is a practical guide for household-level checks, not official Octopus developer support.
+This is a practical guide for household-level checks, not official Octopus developer support.

 The short version